The FSGW Annual Getaway

 50 bedrooms in buildings with heat and AC, up to four bunks in a room (discount offered if you'll take an upper bunk; if you cannot

 take one, please let us know).
 Hot showers.
 Tents and RVs are OK, but no hookups available.
 Public gathering areas and some bedrooms are handicapped accessible.
 Special dietary needs may be accommodated if you let us know in advance.

 Limited kitchen facilities (fridge, freezer, microwave) are available to us at all times.
-No smoking is permitted indoors, and as the facility is run by the Methodist Church, we are asked not to bring any alcohol.
+No smoking is permitted indoors, and we are asked not to bring any alcohol.

-Rates and Registration: When the registration form is published early in the summer, it will include the 2014 rates.
+Rates and Registration: The registration form lists the 2016 rates.
 Rates are for one, two, or three nights, and for day-trippers who bring their own food.
 To dine at the Getaway buffet you MUST register in advance.
 If you register for two nights, the fee covers three meals each day and a late-night snack both Saturday and Sunday.
 A three-night registration gives you an additional night's lodging and breakfast on Monday morning.
 A one-night registration gives you all meals and snacks on either Saturday or Sunday and, if you wish, a bed on either adjacent night.

 Here's a link to a map of the camp.
 Here is another one that is in color and is interactive, but it doesn't identify all of the cabins.